tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * They mention software that requires proprietary operating systems to run.
 * They include links to Discord servers.
 Discord is known for spying on and politically suppressing its users.
+* Both sites recommend "anime cards".
+In my opinion, TSC is the most efficient way to combine Anki with immersion.

 ## Misc